Square Payroll VS Gusto

 - More robust HR and employee management tools

-- Broader range of third-party integrations across accounting, HR, and business tools
+- Broader third-party integrations across accounting, HR, and business tools

-- More flexibility for complex payroll schedules and pay structures
+- More flexibility for payroll schedules, off-cycle payments, bonuses, commissions, and pay structures

 Where Gusto Falls Short

-While Gusto offers a more complete payroll and HR solution, it’s not the best fit for every business.
+While Gusto offers a broader payroll and HR platform than Square Payroll, it’s not the best fit for every business.

 Here’s a breakdown of Gusto’s limitations:

-- Benefits availability can vary by state and provider
+- Benefits availability and broker options may vary by plan, provider, and location

 Square Payroll VS Gusto Pricing Comparison